 Do I need planning permission for my garage conversion?

-How much extra space will I get by converting
+How much extra space will I get by converting my garage?

 A UK standard single integral garage is approximately 150 square foot area of space waiting to be converted into a potential house extension.
 Double garage owners obviously have double the volume at around 300 square foot to play with, and as I mentioned before, they can utilise by splitting 50/50 and having a part garage conversion and keep half their garage or convert the whole area into a full garage conversion.